 Customer service is our commitment to you.
 We have a strong and genuine belief in the "customer for life" principle of doing business.
-Our new and repeat customers are earned through providing the most competitive rates, and superior service.
+Our new and repeat customers are earned through providing superior service.
 Referrals from previous customers, and local Real Estate professionals have always delivered the majority of the company’s business.
 We strive to earn your business today and keep it in the future.

 Is it safe to apply online?

 HomePlus Corporation uses the latest security software and secure server, so that someone intercepting the transmission can read no information you send to us over the Internet.
 Your application and information is 100% safe and will only be delivered to us.

 Does HomePlus Corporation sell or give information to other companies?

 We are committed to your right to privacy.
 We do not share your personal data with anyone.
 Once your application is in process, you can be guaranteed that all your information will be protected.

 What should be expected after I apply online?

 A Loan Officer will contact you with in 24 hours to review your loan application and discuss loan program options.
 You will receive a loan package in the mail within three business days of your application.
 The package will include a copy of your application for signature and a list of any needed documentation.
 Your completed application is returned to HomePlus Mortgage in the enclosed pre-addressed envelope.

 What kind of paperwork and records will I need to provide?